-The original church was founded in 1852 and there is a plaque that marks its original location on Telegraph Hill.
+The original church was founded on Telegraph Hill in 1852 and there is a plaque that marks its first location there.

 Bertram Tyrrel was the choir director for the church for decades, and he presented speeches at various events.
 In Oct 1921 The Western Outlook gave notice that he was presenting a talk on the value of music in churches.

 Solidarity and Support

 Both Frances and Bertram Tyrrel belonged to the Masonic and Odd Fellows fraternal orders.
 The role of these organizations was central to their lives, and their names are prominent in what records remain in the black newspapers of San Francisco such as The Western Outlook, the California Eagle, and the Spokesman.
 Bertram joined the Masons in 1903, shortly after beginning work at the Board of Public Works.
 It may have been as a direct result of this job that he was invited to join.

 The prominence of black churches in the fight for civil rights is well known, but fraternal organizations played an important part that was not generally understood by historians until the end of the twentieth century.
 These organizations were critical networks that provided social, economic, and political support for the African-American community during these years.
 They were especially important in an age before civil rights laws and access to insurance protection or union membership.
 They remained relevant through the 1960s, as they provided support for the fight for civil rights in the form of money, leadership, and clear messaging to communities.